Company Culture: three techniques Ritz-Carlton use to cater extraordinarily for their guests

 The hotel covered the cost, of course, as it was a small price to pay to ensure that the family has an unforgettable experience and would never consider staying anywhere else again.

 They always ensure consistency of service

-This story, and many others like it, is used as a training tool.
+This story, and many others like it, are being used as a training tools.
 The values it contains are ingrained into the cultural psyche of every employee at any Ritz-Carlton hotel.
-Each story is circulated and shared across hotels in 21 countries, so a porter in New York will share the same brand values as a housekeeper in Hong Kong.
+Each story is circulated and shared across hotels in 21 countries.
+This means a porter in New York will share the same brand values as a housekeeper in Hong Kong.